Online safety is incredibly important and the more complacent we are, the easier we fall for scams, particularly a gaming scam.

 However, at that time nobody knew that the gambling option was a part of a legal grey sector within the industry.
-Since there were no regulations regarding the online betting activity, most of the participants turned out to be underage.
+Since there were no regulations regarding online betting activity, most of the participants turned out to be underage.

 Don’t be too hasty, good gamblers always compare bookies offers before signing up, no matter how good a betting site and its promotions may look.
-Still, there is more to be taken into concern than just being careful.
+Still, there is more to be taken into account than just being careful.

 Gaming Operators Against the Tricks of Betting Sites

-Placing a wager can be as rewarding as risky for everyone, but the real question is why are people so easily convinced to take part in it?
+Placing a wager can be as rewarding as risky for everyone.
+But the real question is why are people so easily persuaded to take part in it?